-Ethics and social responsibility (CLG6) The college will ensure that its students are exposed to learning opportunities which would allow them to improve their recognition and awareness of ethical dilemmas and socially responsible behaviors.
-Growth Potential Pursuit of growth opportunities (CLG7) Teaching and activities in the College shall promote knowledge and competencies which would allow students to seek further development opportunities
+Ethical and socially responsible conduct The college will ensure that its students are exposed to learning opportunities which would allow them to improve their recognition and awareness of ethical dilemmas and socially responsible behaviors.
+0_00 ·

 MBA PROGRAM

 Program Overview

 The Master of Business Administration (MBA) program at the College of Business Administration (CBA) is a graduate studies program, carefully crafted and continuously reviewed and updated, to allow students interested in advanced studies, to pursue their ambitions, within the framework of adding value to the betterment of society and humanity.